Depart home and arrive in Nassau, the Bahamas

 Get into island time in Nassau, the Bahamas

-Explore more of Nassau with a city tour and embark the Ocean Explorer
+Explore more of Nassau with a city tour, and embark the Ocean Explorer

-You’ll know you’re in the Bahamas as the water gets bluer and brighter.
-In fact, the Bahamas lays claim to the clearest water on Earth!
 Discover more of the views and of Nassau, the capital of this beautiful archipelago, on a sightseeing tour that acquaints you with the history and laid-back culture of the island, which is called New Providence.

 During your tour you’ll also stop at the historic 1789 Buena Vista Estate, home of the John Watlings Distillery where you will enjoy a self-guided tour and rum tasting.
 Upon departing the distillery you’ll visit Ardastra Gardens, a lush tropical setting where you’ll be introduced to some local denizens such as monkeys, flamingos, snakes, lorikeets, flamingoes, and other native species.
-Afterward, you'll embark the Ocean Explorer and soon begin cruising to Florida.
+Afterward, you'll embark the Ocean Explorer and enjoy cruising to Florida.

 Enjoy the weather as you cruise north